 The threat landscape facing financial services firms is constantly changing.
-As such, a firm’s BCM Program must be capable of evolving to address not only traditional outages, but also modern threats occurring with greater frequency, such as cybersecurity breaches and interruptions to services and/or technology provided by critical vendors.
-It is imperative to have a robust BCM Program in place, one that can mitigate today’s threats with ease and precision.
+As such, a firm’s BCM program must evolve to address not only traditional outages, but also modern threats occurring with greater frequency, such as cybersecurity breaches and interruptions to services and/or technology provided by critical vendors.
+It is imperative to have a robust BCM program in place, one that can mitigate today’s threats with ease and precision.

-Is your organization’s BCM Program ready to effectively handle both the most common and complex business continuity threats?
-This article provides financial services firms with two methods that Navigant uses to assess the strength of Business Continuity Management Programs:
+Is your organization’s BCM program ready to effectively handle both the most common and complex business continuity threats?
+This article provides financial services firms with two methods that Navigant uses to assess the strength of BCM programs:

 When used together, these assessments deliver senior management full insight into the maturity and health of a firm’s BCM program.
 This valuable perspective can be used to identify weaknesses and ultimately enhance the BCM function, better safeguarding a company’s assets.